 4K video looks stunning, as I’m sure you’re aware.
 It’s the future and more and more people are moving towards it.

 In this guide, we want to give you some ideas for your 4K DSLR purchase, as well as give general tips about working with the format.
 Along with this, we’ll have some cool videos to wet your appetite for 4K video.

 It’s been almost two decades since the emergence of the first 4K camera (an Ultra high definition (2160p).
-It had a resolution of 3840 pixels x 2160 lines (8.3 mega pixels, aspect ratio 16:9).
+It had a resolution of 3840 pixels x 2160 lines (8.3 megapixels, aspect ratio 16:9).

 There has been a lot of talk about whether or not the 4K format is the future of television and cinema, but no one has been able to deny the amazing image quality that the 4K format produces.

-Since 2014, the industry’s leading companies have released multiple models that allow their users to produce a video of the highest quality at affordable prices.
+Over the years, the industry’s leading companies have released multiple models that allow their users to produce a video of the highest quality at affordable prices.